 OUR STAFF | ASSOCIATE DIRECTOR OF PUBLIC ENGAGEMENT

-Nicole has an extensive background in civic engagement, community development, advocacy, resiliency and sustainability, and community building through the arts.
-Prior to joining Public Agenda, Nicole oversaw the Equal Rights Centerís civil rights advocacy program and managed a U.S. Department of Housing and Development fair housing grant.
-In 2011, she co-directed AfroBrazilFest Ė a week-long cultural festival that sought to build community and make arts and humanities accessible in the nationís capital.
-Previously, as a Program Officer with the Institute of Sustainable Communities, she launched the Gulf Coast Sustainable Communities Network, which engaged civil society organizations to rebuild to be more resilient after Hurricane Katrina and during the BP oil disaster.
-She was also a Program Officer with the Millennium Challenge Corporation where she provided social and environmental technical and analytical assistance to implement development projects in Mozambique and Sri Lanka.
-Nicole began her professional career in the Peace Corps in Bolivia, where she provided technical support to communities using participatory and culturally appropriate techniques to address their complex challenges.
+Nicole launched the Institute of Sustainable Communitiesí Gulf Coast Sustainable Communities Network, which engaged civil society organizations to build resilience after Hurricane Katrina and the BP oil disaster.
+With the Millennium Challenge Corporation, she provided social and environmental technical and analytical assistance to development projects in Mozambique and Sri Lanka.
+Nicole was also a researcher for NYU School of Medicineís Center for Immigrant Health.
+As a Peace Corps volunteer in Bolivia, she provided technical support to communities using participatory and culturally appropriate techniques to address their complex challenges.

-Nicole received her Masterís degree in Public and Nonprofit Policy and Management from New York University, where she focused on international development and holds a B.A. in Environmental Science and Policy from Hood College.
-She is fluent in Spanish, and has an intermediate proficiency in Portuguese and Quechua.
+Nicole has a Master of Public Administration degree in Public and Nonprofit Policy and Management from New York University and holds an undergraduate degree in Environmental Science and Policy from Hood College.
+She is fluent in Spanish and has an intermediate proficiency in Portuguese and Quechua.